Skip to main content

 • Doesn't reduce total debt owed

-Note: DMPs are administered by non-profit credit counselling agencies — not DACL.
-DACL can assess your situation and refer you to one if a DMP is the right fit.
+Note: Debt management plans are administered by credit counsellors — not DACL.
+DACL can assess your situation and refer you to the right professional if a debt management plan may fit.

 5